On the stability of utilitarian aggregation: Concluding remarks

 When interpreting the results of this paper as a quantitative extension of classic aggregation theorems, we recall that Theorem \ref{theorem: duality V} established a duality formula under additional assumptions on the setting with vN-M utilities.
-While such assumptions are satisfied in many significant applications, in the more general settings of Theorems \ref{theorem: semistrong without compactness}, \ref{theorem: aggregation finite indifference}, and \ref{theorem: aggregation with sequential epsilon strong} we provided an upper bound on the distance between the DM's utility function and a class of utilitarian aggregators.
+While these assumptions hold in many significant applications, in the more general settings of Theorems \ref{theorem: semistrong without compactness}, \ref{theorem: aggregation finite indifference}, and \ref{theorem: aggregation with sequential epsilon strong}, we provided an upper bound on the distance between the DM's utility function and a class of utilitarian aggregators.
 A related duality result and upper bounds were obtained in \cite{nascimento2024}, where the maximum sure gains with normalized bets characterized the distance of a probability measure from a set of probabilities possessing certain properties.
-Like the present paper, the minimax theorem was also a central tool for the duality formula obtained in \cite{nascimento2024}.\footnote{To gain some intuition for using the minimax theorem, we refer to \cite{nau1991}, who discuss several connections between linear programming duality and forms of no-arbitrage.
-See also \cite{nau2025} for a more comprehensive treatment.} Concerning this paper's approximate utilitarian aggregation results, we suspect that the duality result in Theorem \ref{theorem: duality V} can be extended more generally to a setting with vN-M utilities without extra topological assumptions.
-Nevertheless, the mathematical problem involved is likely to parallel the arguments in the proof of Theorem \ref{theorem: semistrong without compactness}, and as such a more general duality result lies beyond the scope of this paper.
+As in the present paper, the minimax theorem was also a central tool in deriving the duality formula in \cite{nascimento2024}.\footnote{To gain some intuition for using the minimax theorem, we refer to \cite{nau1991}, who discuss several connections between linear programming duality and forms of no-arbitrage.
+See also \cite{nau2025} for a more comprehensive treatment.} Concerning this paper's approximate utilitarian aggregation results, we suspect that the duality result in Theorem \ref{theorem: duality V} can be extended more generally to a setting with vN-M utilities without additional topological assumptions.
+Nevertheless, the mathematical problem likely parallels the arguments in the proof of Theorem \ref{theorem: semistrong without compactness}, and as such, a more general duality result lies beyond the scope of this paper.